Exploring San Fransisco

 No matter if you end your bike trip in Sausalito or if you head on for Tiburon, a stop in the little village Mill Valley is nice.
 From there you can continue a few kilometers into Muir Woods and admire the really nice houses hidden among the trees.
 Lots of famous people live here like from IT-millionaires to actors.

 Visit the the charming Japanese garden and have a cup of tea and then stroll through the Botanical garden.
 You find both of them in Golden Gate Park.
-The Japanes Garden has free admission hours Monday, Wednesday and Friday before 10:00.
+The Japanes Garden has free admission hours Monday, Wednesday and Friday before 10:00 in the morning.
 It opens at 9:00.

 Maybe you are also interested in